NativeScript/NativeScript/README.md

 * [Contributing](#contributing)
 * [Angular](#angular)

+> **IMPORTANT**: NativeScript is an inclusive community, and we expect all NativeScript community members, users, and contributors to treat each other respectfully.
+As such, all users of this repository must adhere to the [NativeScript community code of conduct](https://github.com/NativeScript/codeofconduct).

 ## For CTOs

 Making the right technology choices is key to success.
 Our [CTO’s guide to NativeScript](https://www.nativescript.org/ctos-guide) helps you understand why NativeScript is the right choice for your next mobile project.